CourtHans/reading-notes/class-01.md

 - Introduction
 - JS Chapter 1: “The ABC of Programming” (pp.11-52)

->As temptimg as it can be to start coding straight away, it pays to spend time designing your script before you start writing it.
+>As tempting as it can be to start coding straight away, it pays to spend time designing your script before you start writing it.

 A script is a series of instructions that the computer can follow in order to achieve a goal.
 To approach writing a script, break down your goal into a series of tasks, then work out each step needed to complete that task.